Gluten-Free Lemon and Ginger Cake

 7. Pour the batter into the baking tin, smoothing the top and bake in the oven for around 30-35 minutes until the sponge has browned on top and an inserted toothpick comes out clean.

 8. Remove from oven, rest for five minutes then carefully turn out onto a wire rack.
-Either leave the cake to cool completely to reheat later or serve whilst still warm with the custard.
-Arrange the crystallised ginger over the top of the pudding if using.
+Either leave the cake to cool completely or serve whilst still warm with the custard.
+Arrange the crystallised ginger over the top of the cake if using.

 Notes